ashchaubey/ashchaubey.github.io/htb-tabby.md

 6ab5823df58c34e18f93b8cccb0d28d7
 /mnt/root/root #
 ```
-And that was the box, hope you liked my writeup :D
+And that was the box, hope you learned something new :D